Unidocs1/sphinx_repo_manager/source/samples_and_tutorials/shootergame.rst

 .. image:: /images/samples/ShooterGame.png

-The **ShooterGame** project provides an example implementation of integrating the :doc:`AcceleratXR SDK for Unreal </sdks/unreal>` in Unreal Engine.
+The **ShooterGame** project provides an example implementation of integrating the :doc:`Xsolla Backend SDK for Unreal </sdks/unreal>` in Unreal Engine.
 It is based upon Epic's standard `ShooterGame <https://docs.unrealengine.com/4.26/en-US/Resources/SampleGames/ShooterGame/>`_ sample project.
 The project is compatible with Unreal Engine 4.25 and can be downloaded using git.